Ninja Gaiden: Ninja Gaiden III: The Ancient Ship of Doom

-Second trilogy
+Prequel series

-The story of the 2004 release of Ninja Gaiden and its sequels have been established as prequels to the NES series, and takes place in the same universe as Team Ninja's Dead or Alive fighting games.
+The story of the 2004 release of Ninja Gaiden and its sequels have been established as standalone prequels to the NES series, and takes place in the same universe as Team Ninja's Dead or Alive fighting games.
 The main story of the game involves Ryu Hayabusa setting out on a quest to retrieve the Dark Dragon Blade from the hands of evil after most of his clan was wiped out.

-Ninja Gaiden, Black and Sigma
+Its sequels feature further connections with the Dead or Alive games, such as Ayane, Momiji and Rachel appearing as supporting characters.

+Ninja Gaiden

 The series was revived after several years with the 2004 release of Ninja Gaiden for the Xbox.
-The title was developed over five years by developer Tomonobu Itagaki and his Team Ninja, and eventually released to high sales and critical acclaim.
+The title was developed over five years by Team Ninja under the direction of Tomonobu Itagaki and eventually released to high sales and universal acclaim, having a 94% score on Metacritic.
+The magazine Electronic Gaming Monthly awarded it Best Xbox game of the year.

-An upgraded edition with new content, modes and features came out the following year under the name Ninja Gaiden Black.
-Later, an enhanced port directed by Yosuke Hayashi was made for the PlayStation 3 as Ninja Gaiden Sigma, released on July 3, 2007.
+An updated version with new content, modes and features came out the following year under the name Ninja Gaiden Black.
+Later, another updated version directed by Yosuke Hayashi was made for the PlayStation 3 as Ninja Gaiden Sigma, released on July 3, 2007.
 This version has its graphics reworked to high definition standards, and Rachel as a playable character.
-In 2012, an updated version of the Sigma game was a launch title for the PlayStation Vita, titled Ninja Gaiden Sigma Plus.
+In 2012, a further updated version of Sigma was a launch title for the PlayStation Vita, titled Ninja Gaiden Sigma Plus.
 It added a few new costumes for the playable characters, touch controls and making ninpo attacks stronger, and a new trophy list for the game.

-The game was well-received, having a 94% score on Metacritic.
-The magazine Electronic Gaming Monthly awarded it Best Xbox game of the year.